trema/trema/README.md

 Getting Started
 ---------------

-1. Install the prerequisites at the command prompt:
+1.Install the prerequisites at the command prompt:

     $ sudo apt-get install gcc make ruby ruby-dev irb file libpcap-dev libsqlite3-dev

-2. Install Trema at the command prompt:
+2.Install Trema at the command prompt:

     $ gem install trema

-3. Follow the guidelines to start developing your OpenFlow controller.
+3.Follow the guidelines to start developing your OpenFlow controller.
 You may find the following resources handy:

 * The [Getting Started with Trema](https://github.com/trema/trema/wiki/Quick-start).
 * The [Trema in 10 Minutes Tutorial](http://trema-10min.heroku.com/).